Waning Gibbous on

 Moon after descending node

-1 day after descending node on 7 November 2009 at 23:25 in ♋ Cancer.
-The Moon is located south of the ecliptic over the following 12 days, until the lunar orbit crosses from South to North in ascending node on 21 November 2009 at 11:34 in ♑ Capricorn.
+1 day after descending node on 7 November 2009 at 23:25 in ♋ Cancer the Moon is positioned south of the ecliptic over the following 12 days until the lunar crosses the ecliptic again from South to North in ascending node on 21 November 2009 at 11:34 in ♑ Capricorn.

 Moon after northern standstill

-2 days since the previous standstill on 5 November 2009 at 15:31 in ♊ Gemini when the Moon has reached North declination of ∠25.856°, the lunar orbit is extending southward over the next 10 days to face maximum declination of ∠-25.795° at the point of next southern standstill on 18 November 2009 at 19:53 in ♐ Sagittarius.
+2 days since the last northern standstill on 5 November 2009 at 15:31 in ♊ Gemini when the Moon has reached North declination of ∠25.856° the lunar orbit is extending southward over the next 10 days to face maximum declination of ∠-25.795° at the point of next southern standstill on 18 November 2009 at 19:53 in ♐ Sagittarius.

 Syzygy in 8 days